jason8098/up/README.md

     sudo apt update && apt upgrade -y && sudo apt-get dist-upgrade -y

 Imagine You missed one letter and got Syntax Error.
 Sheesh!
 That's awful!
-<br>But this make your life better than ever.
+<br>But this makes your life better than ever.
 Because it saves time!
 <br>It also maximises your laziness!

 # So What's UP?